 Grade 5: The Central Idea Solver

-• Look for the Theme: Ask your child what the story's main lesson or message is, like "to be kind," "teamwork matters," or "always tell the truth."
+• Look for the Theme: Ask yourself what the passage's main lesson or message is, like "to be kind," "teamwork matters," or "always tell the truth."

 • Pay Attention to Interesting Language: Help your child understand how descriptive writing, metaphors ("time is a thief") and similes ("as bright as the sun") add meaning to the text.